Boards

 • Story parts: whether you call them chapters, scenes, or levels, use a different board for each one of them.

-• Synopses: outline the whole game or story in one board, before zooming into its scenes.
+• Synopses: outline your whole narrative in one board, before zooming into its scenes—each of which in a separate board.

 • Subplots: main or secondary, lay down all your story plots on different boards to keep them distinct.